 Burns are a common type of injury that can occur in various settings, from the home to the workplace.
 They can be caused by a wide range of factors, including heat, chemicals, electricity, radiation, and the sun.
 While some burns are minor and can be treated at home, others can be severe and require immediate medical attention.
 In this article, we will explore the different types of burns, their causes, and the appropriate first aid measures.

-A burn is an injury to the skin or other tissues resulting from exposure to heat, cold, electricity, chemicals, or radiation.
+According to the World Health Organisation (WHO, 2023), a burn is an injury to the skin or other tissues resulting from exposure to heat, electricity, chemicals, friction or radiation.
+An estimated 180 000 deaths every year are caused by burns.
+The vast majority occur in low- and middle-income countries.
 The severity of a burn depends on its depth (the number of skin layers affected) and its size.
 Burns can cause pain, redness, swelling, blistering, and, in severe cases, charring of the skin.
-Burns can range from minor medical problems to life-threatening emergencies, and, it is essential to seek appropriate medical care depending on the severity of the burn.
+Burns can range from minor injuries to life-threatening emergencies; seeking appropriate medical care depends on the severity.

 Burns can be classified into five main types based on their cause: